 Q: Who chooses the president of the University of Colorado?

 A: As noted in the guiding principles for the search the board has articulated, the poplularly elected Board of Regents of the University of Colorado, who are directly accountable to the voters of the State of Colorado, has the statutory authority and responsibility to elect the institution’s president (Colorado Revised Statutes 23-20-106) through a formal public action of the board.
-Before doing so, the board has also stated in its guiding principles for the search that it intends to engage the university community (students, faculty, staff, alumni, donors) and the general public in the process.
-The engagement often takes the form of outreach/listening sessions, as well as a form for constituents to provide feedback about the job or the process.
-The board typically appoints a search committee as defined in Regent Policy 3-C (although the board has the authority to deviate from that policy).
+Before doing so, the board has also stated in its guiding principles for the search that it will engage the university community (students, faculty, staff, alumni, donors) and the general public in the process.
+The engagement includes outreach/listening sessions, as well as a form for constituents to provide feedback about the job or the process.
+The board appointed a search committee as defined in Regent Policy 3-C. It has delivered the charge to the committee.

 Q: Who is serving as president during the search?